Zoom Lens (record label): East Asian and global influence

-The label had been referenced as one of "the best places for Japanese-inspired indie pop in the online underground," and it hosted a variety of online shows with Japanese venue 2.5D.
+The label has been referenced as one of "the best places for Japanese-inspired indie pop in the online underground," and it hosted a variety of online shows with Japanese venue 2.5D.

 Red Bull Music Academy had also noted Zoom Lens' international roster, which "encompasses artists from Japan, the Philippines, Singapore and the US." and "[spans] cultural and continental canyons through our digital world."

-While Yim had identified Zoom Lens as something far more encompassing beyond their own personal views they have noted much of the label was established due to the influence of being a fourth generation Japanese (or Yonsei (Japanese diaspora)) and Chinese American, expressing that their identity felt rather unusual, lonely and that Japanese culture in America is still seen as taboo.
+While Yim had identified Zoom Lens as something far more encompassing beyond their own personal views, they have noted much of the label was established due to the influence of being a fourth-generation Japanese (or Yonsei (Japanese diaspora)) and Chinese American, expressing that their identity felt rather unusual and lonely, and that Japanese culture in America was still seen as taboo.

-The label had ultimately sought out for the artists to "represent themselves for who they are, not just for the assumptions people make about their country."
+The label had ultimately sought out for the artists to "represent themselves for who they are, not just for the assumptions people make about their country".
 Despite heavy East Asian influence, Yim had said that the label was also about being unashamed of who you are and sharing the weight of existence.